-The College of Engineering offers the following Undergraduate degrees:
+The Opus College of Engineering offers the following Undergraduate degrees:

-Bachelor of Science in Biomedical Engineering, Bachelor of Science in Civil Engineering, Bachelor of Science in Construction Engineering & Management, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
-This is the degree designation that will appear on the diploma.
+Bachelor of Science in Biomedical Engineering, Bachelor of Science in Civil Engineering, Bachelor of Science in Construction Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
+This is the degree designation that appears on the diploma.

 Students in Biomedical Engineering may elect a major in Biocomputing (BIOC), Bioelectronics (BIOE) or Biomechanics (BIOM).
-Students in Civil Engineering may elect a major in either Civil Engineering (CIEN) or Environmental Engineering (ENEN); a major in Construction Engineering & Management (CEMA) is available for students pursuing that degree.
-Students may choose a major in Electrical Engineering (ELEE) or Computer Engineering (COEN).
-The major designation will appear on the student’s official transcript; however, major designations will not appear on the diploma.
+Students in Civil Engineering may elect a major in either Civil Engineering (CIEN) or Environmental Engineering (ENEN); a major in Construction Engineering (CNEN) is available for students pursuing that degree.
+Students may choose a major in Electrical Engineering (ELEN) or Computer Engineering (COEN).
+The major designation appears on students' official transcript and diploma.

 Students may also elect to pursue a minor program in any of the above areas other than their major.
-The college will identify minors (i.e. Mathematics, Business Administration) which have been completed, if the candidate for a degree requests, by filing the Minor Declaration form, that the minor(s) be identified on the student's official transcript.
+The college identifies minors (i.e. Mathematics, Business Administration) which have been completed, if the candidate for a degree requests, by filing the Minor Declaration form, that the minor(s) be identified on students' official transcript.
 This minor designation refers only to those that are identified by the various departments and colleges as published in this bulletin.

-All Engineering students must successfully complete the curriculum prescribed in the Undergraduate Bulletin by the college at the time they are admitted or readmitted as degree candidates.
-This includes the requirements of the minimum number of degree hours earned, all required courses and an approved elective program, a C (2.000) average in all Marquette credits applied toward the degree, and a C (2.000) average in all College of Engineering courses.
+All engineering students must successfully complete the curriculum prescribed in the Undergraduate Bulletin by the college at the time they are admitted or readmitted as degree candidates.
+This includes the requirements of the minimum number of degree hours earned, all required courses and an approved elective program, a C (2.000) average in all Marquette credits applied toward the degree, and a C (2.000) average in all Opus College of Engineering courses.
+Note: The BS in Biomedical Engineering requires a minimum 2.500 in all Marquette work.
+The Engineering Leadership concentration requires a minimum 2.800 in all Marquette work.
+The BS in Biomedical Engineering requires a minimum 2.500 in all Opus College of Engineering courses.
+The BS in Biomedical Engineering requires a minimum 2.500 GPA in all biomedical engineering major courses.
 A minimum of 60 credits must be taken at Marquette University.
-The final 30 credits must be taken at Marquette University unless given prior approval from the Office of the Provost.
-The final 32 hours of course work taken at Marquette must include at least 15 hours in the major or the required department courses shown in the senior year of the catalog showcase curriculum, whichever is greater.
+The final 30 credits must be taken at Marquette University or in an approved study abroad program unless given prior approval from the Office of the Provost.
+The 32 credit hours of upper division course work must be taken at Marquette University.
+At least 15 credit hours of course work in the major must be completed at Marquette University.

 The following conditions apply under special circumstances: